ODataOrg/tutorials/simpler-filter.md

-Categories: Filtering collections
+**Categories**: Filtering collections

-The $filter system query option can be used to filter any collection of resources.
+**Description**: The $filter system query option can be used to filter any collection of resources.
 Note that the response to a filtered collection is a collection of the same type, regardless of the number of matched resources.

-Request
+**Request**

 ```
 GET http://services.odata.org/V4/TripPinService/People?$filter=FirstName eq 'Vincent'